Two-sample Test using Projected Wasserstein Distance: Introduction

 Low-dimensional projections are commonly used for understanding the structure of high-dimension distributions.
-Typical examples include the principal component analysis~\citep{Jolliffe1986}, linear discriminant analysis~\citep{mclachlan1992discriminant}, etc. It is intuitive to understand the differences between two collections of high-dimensional samples by projecting those samples into low-dimensional spaces at some proper directions~\citep{Ghosh16, wei2013directionprojectionpermutation, mueller2015principal}. \citep{Ghosh16, wei2013directionprojectionpermutation} design the direction by training binary linear classifiers on samples. \citep{mueller2015principal} finds the worst-case direction that maximizes the probability distance between projected sample points, which can be viewed as the special case of the projected Wasserstein distance using the one-dimensional linear mapping in our paper.
-They solve the optimization problem using semi-definite relaxation techniques, which results in expansive computational cost in the high-dimensional space.
-Moreover, they do not explicitly characterize the finite-sample convergence in their work, so it is difficult to design a two-sample test based on their results.
-This paper tightens the finite-sample convergence rate of projected Wasserstein distance, and associated constants are given explicitly.
+Typical examples include principal component analysis~\cite{Jolliffe1986}, linear discriminant analysis~\cite{mclachlan1992discriminant}, etc. It is intuitive to understand the differences between two collections of high-dimensional samples by projecting those samples into low-dimensional spaces in some proper directions~\cite{wei2013directionprojectionpermutation, Ghosh16, mueller2015principal, xie2020sequential, lin2020projection, lin2020projection2, huang2021riemannian}. \cite{wei2013directionprojectionpermutation, Ghosh16} design the direction by training binary linear classifiers on samples. \cite{mueller2015principal, xie2020sequential} find the worst-case direction that maximizes the Wasserstein distance between projected sample points in one-dimension.
+Recently, \cite{lin2020projection, lin2020projection2, huang2021riemannian} naturally extend this idea by projecting data points into a $k$-dimensional linear subspace with $k>1$ such that the $2$-Wasserstein distance after projection is maximized.
+Our proposed projected Wasserstein distance is similar to this framework, but we use $1$-Wasserstein distance instead.
+By leveraging tools from generalization bounds in IPMs, we are able to give a tighter finite-sample convergence rate of the proposed distance.